Drawing Fib Retracement Areas on Upwards and Downwards Trend

 The above example is the perfect setup where the stock trading price retraces immediately after touching the 38.2 % Level.

-This level provided a lot of resistance for the pull back, this was the best place for an investor to place a sell limit order as the stock trading market quickly headed down after hitting this level.
+This level provided a lot of resistance for the pull back, this was the best place for an investor to place a sell limit order as the stock trading market quickly moved down after hitting this level.

-Get More Topics and Tutorials:
+Get More Topics and Guides:

-- Stock Index Periodicity Toolbar Menu
+- Index Periodicity Tool Bar Menu

 - Introduction to MetaTrader 4 Index Trade Platform/Software Interface

-- How to Analyze Reversal Patterns
+- How to Interpret Reversal Patterns